pouriap/TinyRF/README.md

 	const char* msg = "Hello from far away!";
 	send((byte*)msg, strlen(msg));

-	//make sure there's at least a MIN_TX_INTERVAL delay between transmissions, otherwise the receiver's behavior will be undefined delay(MIN_TX_INTERVAL);
+	//make sure there's at least a MIN_TX_INTERVAL delay between transmissions
+	//otherwise the receiver's behavior will be undefined delay(MIN_TX_INTERVAL);

 	// alternatively you can provide a third argument to send a message multiple times